Steve Atwater

-Stephen Dennis Atwater (born October 28, 1966) is an American former professional football player who spent most of his career playing free safety for the Denver Broncos of the National Football League (NFL).
-Atwater and Dennis Smith made up a Broncos secondary that was known for their ferocious hits on opposing players.
+Stephen Dennis Atwater (born October 28, 1966) is an American former professional football player who was a safety for the Denver Broncos of the National Football League (NFL).
 He was an eight-time Pro Bowl selection and two-time Super Bowl champion.
 Atwater was elected to the Pro Football Hall of Fame on February 1, 2020.

+Atwater and Dennis Smith made up a Broncos secondary that was known for their ferocious hits on opposing players.

 Early life

 Atwater attended Lutheran High School North in St. Louis, Missouri and was the school's top athlete, playing football, basketball, and track.
 Atwater was selected all-conference and league Most Valuable Player as an option style quarterback.
 He credits his coach there, Mike Russell, as serving as a mentor for him both as a football player and becoming an exemplary citizen.
 Atwater also is sixth on Lutheran North's all-time passing yards in a season with 1,097 yards in his junior year.